Abhinav-cloud482/email_automation_tool/README.md

 Your Gmail password remains private and secure.

----

-# ▶️ Run the Application
+# Run the Application

-Start the tool:
+Start the tool :

 ```bash
 python email_automation.py
 ```

-Follow the terminal instructions:
+Follow the terminal instructions :

 1. Enter your Gmail address.
 2. Enter your Gmail App Password.